HaymanConsulting/OpenFAST/docs/source/user/hydrodyn/theory.rst

    Global (internal) coordinate system in HydroDyn (and OpenFAST).

 * The global axes are represented by the unit vectors :math:`\hat{I}`, :math:`\hat{J}`, and :math:`\hat{K}`.
-* The origin is set at the mean sea level, the center of the structure, with :math:`Z` axis positive upward.
+* The origin is set at the mean sea level (MSL), the center of the structure, with :math:`Z` axis positive upward.
 * The positive :math:`X` axis is along the nominal (zero-degree) wave propagation direction.
 * The :math:`Y` axis can be found assuming a right-handed Cartesian coordinate system.